Occitanie train map (Pyrenees, Languedoc, Canal du Midi, etc)

 Occitanie is the region created by combining the old Midi-Pyrenees and Languedoc regions.
 It is a massive area, starting north of the Canal du Midi and stretching south across the Pyrenees to the Spanish border and east to the border with Provence.
 To the north it borders Nouvelle-Aqutaine (see here for that train map), with the cross-regional Canal de Garonne from Toulouse to Bordeaux combining with the Canal de Midi from Toulouse to Sete to form one of the country's most popular and most famous bike routes.

 For cyclists, Occitanie is an interesting and diverse region and there really are routes here for all types of cyclists and all abilities.
-From Pyrenees climbs, routes around Toulouse and the Lot Valley to the Aveyron gorges to the routes of the old Languedoc-Roussilon region – the heart of Cathar country.
+From Pyrenees climbs, routes around Toulouse and the Lot Valley to the Aveyron gorges to the routes of the old Languedoc-Roussillon region – the heart of Cathar country.

-When searching the OUI.sncf website, DO NOT tick the 'travelling with a velo' box if you are looking for local TERs as it won't show them up as bike-ticket options as you just buy a regular ticket.
+if searching the SNCF website, DO NOT tick the 'travelling with a velo' box if you are looking for local TERs as it won't show them up as bike-ticket options as you just buy a regular ticket.
 Intercites trains that accept bikes (e.g. Toulouse-Montpellier) will appear with a bike symbol on a bike search, but not all TERs will.
 But know that you CAN take bikes on all TER services even if the SNCF website does not have a bike symbol against the TER.

 For the Pyrenees, local trains link Toulouse to Tarbes, Pau, Saint-Gaudens and Foix on various lines.
+Again, tickets are available via the local TER websites.

 Buses (autocars) operated by rail company SNCF service some more remote destinations but these do not take bikes.
 For example, the route between Montrejeau and Luchon marked on the map below is no longer a train but a bus service.